Sacks of dice with fair totals: Details and proofs of the constructions.

-The goal of this section is to prove that Proposition~\ref{mainconstruction} constructs all fair sacks.
-We actually do a bit more.
-The proof of the proposition shows that a fair sack can arise from several factorizations: we can replace any interval of consecutive factors $a_h$ lying in the same part $\pi_g$ by their product.
-This motivates us to define a partition $\Pi$ of $\aa$ to be \emph{interval free} if no part contains consecutive elements of $\ang{\ell}$.
-In the example with $t+1=12$ above, the interval free partitions are those with all parts singletons and the partition $\Pi = [\{1, 3\},\{2\}]$ that yielded the $3$ new fair sacks.
-Although, a priori, requiring interval freeness eliminates only the ambiguity arising above from collapsing consecutive factors, Theorem~\ref{intervalfreeunique} shows that it yields a canonical construction of each factorization-partition sack.
-Then in Theorem~\ref{mainthm}, we prove, conversely, that every fair sack arises from this construction.
+We close this section by checking that each partition-factorization sack is uniquely specified if we require interval freeness (see Definition~\ref{intervalfree}).

-\begin{thm} Every factorization-partition sack arises from an interval free partition of an ordered factorization and the sack determines both the interval free partition and the factorization. \end{thm} \begin{proof} We give a simple recipe for modifying any factorization and any partition of it to obtain a new factorization and an interval free partition without changing either the number of parts or any of the associated dice.
+\begin{thm} Every partition-factorization sack $\SS$ arises from an interval free partition of an ordered factorization, both of which are uniquely determined by $\SS$. \end{thm} \begin{proof} Given a factorization and a partition of it, here is how to obtain from it a new factorization and an interval free partition without changing either the number of parts or any of the associated dice.
 If any of the given parts contains consecutive factors, replace these by their product in the factorization and assign this product factor to the part formerly containing the consecutive factors, leaving all other parts unchanged.
 The partition of the collapsed factorization that this produces is interval free.
-An application of Corollary~\ref{collapsecor} like that used in proving Proposition~\ref{mainconstruction}(\ref{fpprime}) shows that the polynomial associated to each product factor in the new factorization will be the product of the polynomials associated to the consecutive factors that it replaces.
-Hence, the dice associated to each of the corresponding old and new parts will be equal and the sack they form will be unchanged.
+An application of Corollary~\ref{collapsecor} like that used in proving Proposition~\ref{mainconstruction}(\ref{fpprime}) shows that the dice associated to each of the corresponding old and new parts will be equal and, hence, they yield the same sack.